FairwindsOps/pentagon/docs/getting-started.md

   * **--production-kubernetes-network-cidr**:
     * Network cidr of the kubernetes production cluster
     * Defaults to `172.20.0.0/16`
+  * **--configure-vpn/--no-configure-vpn**:
+    * Do, or do not configure the vpn env.yaml file
+    * Defaults to True
+  * **--vpn-ami-id
+    * AWS ami id to use for the VPN instance
+    * Defaults to looking up ami-id from AWS
   * **--log-level**:
     * Pentagon CLI Log Level.
 Accepts DEBUG,INFO,WARN,ERROR
     * Defaults to INFO